cf-toolsuite/cf-butler/README.md

 ```
 GET /snapshot/detail/si
 ```
-> Provides lists of all service instances in comma-separated value format
+> Provides a list of all service instances in comma-separated value format

 Sample output